opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 - Why did you choose that community
 - How you intend to achieve your goal

+In OpenCare project blablabla  riportare quanto scritto da Silvia e adattarlo al contesto

 ####Location
 The first event can be hosted by the community you have contacted.
 The first event could be hosted by the community you have contacted.
-You have to offer food, drinks, music or whatever
+You have to offer food, drinks, music or whatever.

+In OpenCare project blablabla  riportare quanto scritto da Silvia e adattarlo al contesto

 ####Timing

-####Keep in touch

-What tool should I use to contact citizens?